A Kinematic Analysis of the Giant Molecular Complex W3; Possible Evidence for Cloud-Cloud Collisions that Triggered OB Star Clusters in W3 Main and W3(OH): Introduction

-\cite{Bik2012,Bik2014} made infrared photometry by the LBT Near Infrared Spectroscopic Utility with Camera and Integral Field Unit for Extragalactic Research (LUCI, formerly LUCIFER) installed on the Large binocular telescope (LBT).
-As a result, these authors suggested that star formation in W3~Main began 2--3 Myr ago, and is continuing until now, causing a dispersion in age of a few Myr.
+\citet{Bik2012, Bik2014} made infrared photometry by the LBT (Large binocular telescope) Near Infrared Spectroscopic Utility with Camera and Integral Field Unit for Extragalactic Research (LUCI).
+As a result, these authors suggested that star formation in W3 Main began 2--3~Myr ago, and is continuing until now, causing a dispersion in age of a few Myr.
 It was also shown that the youngest stars lie in the central part of the cluster.
-Further, these authors suggested that feedback from the older stars in the W3 Main region does not propagate deeply into dense clouds probably due to higher initial gas density by more than 0.5~pc even after a few Myr after the cluster formation, not influencing thereby the cluster formation as a whole.
+Further, these authors suggested that feedback from the older stars in the W3 Main region does not propagate deeply into dense clouds, by more than 0.5~pc, probably due to higher initial gas density even after a few Myr after the cluster formation, and does not influence the cluster formation as a whole.

-\cite{Roman_Zuniga} carried out an extensive study of the YSO age distribution through a {\it{JHK}} imaging by using the Calar Alto Observatory 3.5~m telescope for the objects in {\it{Chandra}} Source Catalog, {\it{Hershel}} SPIRE, PACS mosaics, and Bolocam 1.1 mm mosaic.
-These authors showed that there are many Class II sources in W3 Cluster in spite of that the molecular gas is largely dispersed already, and suggested that star formation has been very active until about 2~Myr ago.
-In addition, it was shown that W3~Main and W3(OH) include stellar population with the age of more than 2~Myr.
-Based on these, the authors concluded that in W3~Main and W3(OH) trigger by stellar feedback by IC~1795 cannot explain the age distribution.
+\citet{Roman_Zuniga} carried out an extensive study of the YSO age distribution through a new $JHK$ imaging by using the Calar Alto Observatory 3.5~m telescope combined with Chandra Source Catalog, mosaics of SPIRE and PACS on board \textit{Herschel}, and Bolocam 1.1~mm mosaic observations.
+These authors showed that there are many Class II sources in IC~1795 in spite of that the molecular gas is largely dispersed already, and suggested that star formation has been very active until about 2~Myr ago.
+In addition, it was shown that W3 Main and W3(OH) include a stellar population with an age of more than 2~Myr.
+Based on these, the authors concluded that it is hard to explain that the star formation in W3 Main and W3(OH) was triggered by stellar feedback from IC~1795 because of no significant age difference among the ages of IC~1795, W3 Main, and W3(OH).

-These previous works presented doubts on the sequential star formation model, whereas they did not present an alternative global model on star formation.
-It therefore remains as an open issue how star formation took place across the W3 region.
+These previous works presented doubts about the sequential star formation model, whereas an alternative star formation scenario based on CO observation and analysis of gas kinematics is not provided.
+It, therefore, still remains an open issue how star formation took place in IC~1795, W3 Main, and W3(OH).